PaddlePaddle/PaddleClas/docs/en/PULC/PULC_person_exists_en.md

 ### 3.5 Inference

-After training, you can use the model trained to infer.
+After training, you can use the model that trained to infer.
 Command is as follow:

 ```python
 python3 tools/infer.py \